openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 .. image:: oep-0065/proposed-mfe-architecture.png

-Diagram descripton: A diagram showing the proposed MFE architecture using Webpack module federation (`LucidChart source`_).
+Diagram description: A diagram showing the proposed MFE architecture using Webpack module federation (`LucidChart source`_).
 Contains the shell application and a "guest" MFE.
 Shows how the `Shell MFE`_ loads a manifest from MFEs (remoteEntry.js), and then uses that to load modules from the MFE, on demand, at runtime.
 The decision process around incompatible dependencies is shown, showing how an MFE that needs an incompatible version of a shared dependency loads its own version into the page as necessary - unless that dependency is a "singleton", in which case it will always resolve to the first version loaded.

 MFEs and Modules
 ----------------

 Each of our MFEs will export a set of one or more modules that can be loaded by other MFEs or the `Shell MFE`_.
 For instance, ``frontend-app-profile`` would likely export the ``ProfilePage`` component.
-Other MFEs may export their own pages, or perhaps plugins/widgets/components to be loaded by the `frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_ via a "module" plugin type based on this implementation.
+Other MFEs may export their own pages, or perhaps plugins/widgets/components to be loaded by the `frontend-plugin-framework <frontend-plugin-framework_>`_ via a "module" plugin type based on this implementation.

 Hosts and Guests
 ----------------